Vietnam asks India to drop coffee and pepper import banMonday, March 20,2017

 Vietnam exported 46,000 tonnes of coffee and 11,000 tonnes worth of pepper to India last year, Vietnam's customs data showed.

-Imports of goods from South Korea increased sharply
+Imports of seafood from Philippines and Indonesia increased sharply